Web (character): 2009 revival

-DC Comics' 2009 revival of the Red Circle characters included the Web.
+DC Comics' 2009 revival of the Red Circle characters included Web.

 The new incarnation of John Raymond is a spoiled, slacker womanizer, fancying himself a socialite.
 His brother David, a social worker, has distanced himself from his family, choosing to help the poorer as a social worker.
 Despite their differences, John always admired David.
 John was made the heir of the family fortune by his father, who reasoned that John's cold, privileged mindset would make him a better businessman.
 John, who believed his brother to be the better man and rightful heir, decided to balance business needs with humanitarian goals.
-To those ends, John maintained his profile as a spoiled socialite while using part of his five-billion dollar fortune to set up a superpowered persona as the Web, a common people superhero who derived his name from the World Wide Web.
+To those ends, John maintained his profile as a spoiled socialite while using part of his five-billion dollar fortune to set up a superpowered persona as Web, a common people superhero who derived his name from the World Wide Web.
 John developed an advanced supercomputer to select the most urgent or worthy of numerous requests for help submitted his website summontheweb.com.

 John later discovers that David has fallen in debt to loansharks, who later murder David.
 David explains with his last breath that he didn't want to ask John for help because he was too proud.
-David's death causes John to reevaluate his activities as the Web, and decides that he will no longer aid those who have the resources to help themselves, or who have friends and family they can turn to.
-Instead, the Web will assist only those who have no one else to turn to.
+David's death causes John to reevaluate his activities as Web, and decides that he will no longer aid those who have the resources to help themselves, or who have friends and family they can turn to.
+Instead, Web will assist only those who have no one else to turn to.
 The first beneficiary of his "new deal" is Lieutenant Joseph Higgins, stationed in Afghanistan and looking for his missing father.
-However, waiting for the Web reply, Higgins is grievously wounded while in a mission, and saved by an experimental warsuit: by the time the Web reviews email, and gives him a positive reply, Higgins has become The Shield, superhero on his own and a potential ally in John's quest.
+However, waiting for Web reply, Higgins is grievously wounded while in a mission, and saved by an experimental warsuit: by the time Web reviews email, and gives him a positive reply, Higgins has become The Shield, superhero on his own and a potential ally in John's quest.